BorisNaydenov/BorisNaydenov/README.md

  ⚡ [![Watch my Introduction](https://img.youtube.com/vi/)](https://youtu.be/7InM7vaz7-o?si=I_QEhsLniF4UXDCE)

- 🌱 I’m soon to be a Master in International Business - I have a remaining Master's thesis to write and Machine learning course to do.
+ 🌱 I’m soon to be a Master in International Business

   👀 I want to share more about me.
 My interests span a wide range of topics: